liakoehler/techBasics1_Lia_Koehler/README.md

 # techBasics1_Lia_Koehler
-this is my class repo for tech basics 1
+## Helloo, this is my class repo for tech basics 1
-## Hallo